 Configuring a JORAM messaging platform consists in defining the number of servers that will constitute it, where they will run, and in defining services each will provide.
 The minimal configuration is a single server configuration.
 A platform configuration is described by an XML configuration file.

 A dynamic configuration feature is available since Joram 4.2, it allows to modify a Joram platform at run-time by adding and removing servers.
-It is described at chapter.

 Server services

 The services a server may host are: